What is AEO?

 Traditional search returns a list of links.
 Answer engines return a single response.
 When someone asks Siri "who is the best accountant in Bristol?", or asks ChatGPT "what is the best CRM software for UK small businesses?", the engine selects one answer.
 AEO is about becoming that answer.

 AEO overlaps with both SEO and GEO but is distinct in its focus on conversational queries and direct-response formats.
 Where SEO optimises for ranking position and GEO optimises for AI summary citations, AEO optimises specifically for the extraction of discrete answers — typically in response to who, what, where, when, why, and how questions.
+If the three keep blurring together, SEO, GEO and AEO explained draws the lines between them and shows where the same content serves all three.

 Voice search in the UK